VladymyrBondarenko/PersonnelManagementApp/PersonnelManagementApp/README.md

 // Add order by CreatedDate to all endpoints+

 Features.
 Task 10:
+// Add feature to add image of employee as original to hire order+

+Features.
+Task 10.1:
+// User accounts
+// Fix.
+Deleting token from local storage when invalidated+

+Features.
+Task 11:
-// Add feature to add image of employee as original
+// Add feature to add image of employee as original to employees (pass from order to employee) ...

 Features.
 Task 11:
 // Add icon of user to ui